 … the aesthetic industry has found ways to grow since lockdowns commenced in the spring of 2020.

-How in-clinic treatments have evolved with the lockdowns
+How in-clinic treatments have evolved with COVID-19

-Did your beauty routine suffer as a result of the pandemic?
+Did your beauty routine suffer as a result of the COVID-19 pandemic?
 You most certainly weren’t alone!
 Laser hair removal treatments, skin treatments, and other beauty regimens done in clinics or spas came to a screeching halt once the pandemic changed our lives.

 Many consumers who had relied on in-clinic care had to educate themselves better about at-home self-care in order to maintain their routines to some extent and avoid any potential public crowds.
 But it wasn’t just consumers that had to learn and adapt because of the pandemic.